What's new for Windows 10 Insider Preview Builds 1903

 Following up on our jump list improvements with Build 18282, when you update to today's build you'll notice we've polished up the power and user menus in Start as well – including adding icons for easier identification.

 This will also be visible in the power menu on the sign in screen.

 Starting with the Windows 10 April 2018 Update, we embarked on a journey to help reduce the number of distractions you encounter when you're trying to get in the zone.
 With today's build, we're taking this to the next level: We've added a new focus assist option so that when you're doing anything full screen we can automatically turn on focus assist.

 Watching a movie?
 Poring over some excel tables?
 Studying?
 Focus assist is here for you, and will keep your notifications quiet until you exit full screen mode.

 Like our other focus assist settings, this can be found under Settings > System > Focus Assist.
 Make sure you take a moment to customize your priority list to ensure any notifications you want to break through the rule will appear!
 If you'd like to turn off the warning notification that's shown in Action Center after entering focus assist, you can do so by clicking the rule in Focus Assist Settings which prompted the notification.

 Action Center Improvements

 You can now easily customize your Quick actions right from the Action Center itself, rather than having to go into Settings.
-That means not only can you re-arrange in the moment, but you can also add any Quick action you need on the fly, without needing for it to always take up space.
+Once you’re in Quick actions edit mode, you can re-arrange your Quick actions with your mouse or trackpad, as well as also re-arrange them by using the Alt+Shift+Arrow hotkey.

 See which app is using your microphone